 All formal complaints must be raised within three months of an incident or event.
 Where a series of associated incidents have occurred, the complaint must be raised within three months of the last of these incidents.
+Where a complainant raises concerns about more than one issue and where these issues are not related, the three month rule above will apply to each separate element of the complaint.
 Bishop's Hatfield Girls' School will consider exercising the discretion to consider matters raised outside of this timeframe, only if the school deems that exceptional circumstances apply.
 To enable the School to make this decision, the complainant will be asked to explain their reasons as to why they have taken longer than three months to raise their complaint.
 If the complainant does not provide any explanation or the School deems that the explanation given is not compelling or exceptional enough to warrant the issue(s) being investigated as a late complaint, the School will confirm this in writing and take no further action.

-Complaints received outside of term time
+1.6 Complaints received outside of term time